The original article written two months ago – still very relevant.

 Unlike before, however, this time the government - though opened to supporting the airline industry - does not plan to just “give” the airlines cash and loans; the government will require this time that either the airlines will pay back in some way or the government may take a stake in the bailed out companies.
 It would be nice if the government took this opportunity and re-wrote some regulations governing airlines, so when they are up and running, they won’t be able to milk the public again.

 Currently, most airlines have cut their flights by 80-90%, both domestically and internationally.
-Some planned to furlough employees, but fortunately for us one of the conditions here in the U.S. was that if an airline gets government help, they have to keep people on payroll at least till September, though the checks may be less.
+Some planned to furlough employees, but fortunately for us one of the conditions here in the U.S. was that if an airline gets government help, they have to keep people on payroll at least till the end of September, though the checks may be less.
 That’s better than the layoffs without compensation we got after 9/11 and SARS.
-That’s not stopping the airlines from asking employees to take leaves of absence without pay, or outright for a resignation where it is possible.
+That’s not stopping the airlines from asking employees to take leaves of absence without pay, early retirement or outright asking for a resignation where it is possible.
 So what can we expect?

 It means that most airline hiring will remain frozen for months into 2021.
 Based on all this, and experience from aviation during 9/11 and SARS, which I remember all too well, we can expect airlines to do the following in the second half of this year: